neoneye/arcathon-docker-image/ARCathon2023/readme.md

 [Docker image: 2023-02-13T21-40.tar](2023-02-13T21-40.tar)

-The docker image had the right architecture.
+The docker image had the wrong architecture.
+It was supposed to be `amd64`.
+I had submitted `arm64`.

-However the score was lower than my previous score.
+The score was lower than my previous score.
 At the end of ARCathon 2022 where I got 3rd place with score 0.97 and 3% of the 100 secret tasks.
 However now I'm getting the score 0.98 and 2% of the secret tasks.